The links and resources below show best practice and ideas for tackling gender stereotypes in schools and through education.

-Providing fun and educational classroom workshops in primary and secondary schools led by LGBT and straight role model allies to help prevent homophobic and transphobic bullying, challenge stereotypes, and teach kids about difference.
+Providing fun and educational classroom workshops in primary and secondary schools led by LGBT+ and straight ally role models to help prevent homophobic, biphobic and transphobic bullying, challenge stereotypes, and celebrate difference.

 Educational resources for young children to combat homophobia and to encourage equality.
 Books, YouTube channel and other resources that provide fairy tales and stories with LGBT characters to teach about diversity.

 Schools Out UK

 Working to make schools safe and inclusive for all LGBT staff and pupils.
 Their website includes links to surveys, reports and teaching information.

 Tools, resources and strategies to deal with gender issues for teachers in early childhood education and for trainers of teachers.

 Working to increase understandings of gender diversity through creative ways, and specialising in supporting young trans people aged 8-25.
 Provides a range of services for all educational settings including assemblies, workshops and presentations.